Day 1

 Osaka

-The final stop of our tour is Osaka – every foodie’s idea of haven.
+The final stop of your adventure is Osaka – every foodie’s idea of heaven.
 The day is free for you to explore Japan’s culinary capital at your own pace.
 We recommend exploring Dotonbori, a vibrant street renowned for its bright neon lights and incredible food stalls that offer local Osakan delights including fugu (poisonous puffer fish).
 There’s even an optional food tour that sees you trying menchi katsu (a local favourite of breaded, deep-fried patty of ground meat), sake and Japanese wine, and a restaurant that specialises in wagyu beef.

 Day 14